New Daily Roundtrip Train Service

-The forum, co-hosted by the Santa Barbara County Association of Governments (SBCAG) and the Santa Barbara South Coast Chamber of Commerce, and supported by Hilton Garden Inn and Southern California Edison, focused on turning a new transportation service into something employers can actually use—and employees can rely on.
+On April 22, 2026, a Train to Work Employer Forum, co-hosted by the Santa Barbara County Association of Governments (SBCAG) and the Santa Barbara South Coast Chamber of Commerce, and supported by Hilton Garden Inn and Southern California Edison, was held at the Hilton Garden Inn in Goleta.
+Two-hundred business leaders and transportation providers attended.
+The forum focused on turning a new transportation service into something employers can actually use—and employees can rely on.

 “This is no longer a concept—it’s a service that’s launching and ready to use,” said Goleta Mayor Paula Perotte.
 “For a city like Goleta, where thousands of people commute in every day, having a peak-hour rail option gives employers a real option to reduce commute stress and expand access to jobs.”